vinci1it2000/schedula/README.rst

 excel-file:

 1. Decide the *input/output* folders.
-Assuming we want to re-use the folders from the above example, we should just clear everything that they contain:
+Assuming we are still in the ``tutorial`` folder and we wish to re-use the ``input/output`` folders from the example above, we may clear all their contents with this:

    .. code-block:: console